MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/publish-pipeline-artifact.md

 [!INCLUDE [temp](../includes/yaml/PublishPipelineArtifactV1.md)]

 > [!NOTE]
-> The `publish` and `download` keywords are shortcuts for the **Publish Pipeline Artifact** task.
-You can use them in your pipeline to publish and download artifacts.
-For more information, see [Publish](/azure/devops/pipelines/yaml-schema/steps-publish) and [Download](/azure/devops/pipelines/yaml-schema/steps-download) in the YAML schema.
+> The `publish` and `download` keywords are shortcuts for the PublishPipelineArtifact@1 and DownloadPipelineArtifact@2 tasks.
+See [steps.publish](/azure/devops/pipelines/yaml-schema/steps-publish) and [steps.download](/azure/devops/pipelines/yaml-schema/steps-download) for more details.

 ## Arguments